-Apart from the obligatory residential element of one module, this programme is entirely delivered by distance learning.
+This programme is entirely delivered by distance learning.
 RKC has tailor-made, state-of-the-art software for online course delivery called "OnlineCampus", which is a highly evolved all encompassing, interactive and easy-to-use software designed to make studying online an enjoyable experience.